iggredible/Learn-Vim/ch14_external_commands.md

 # Ch14.
 External Commands

-Inside the Unix system, you will find many small, hyper-specialized commands where each does one thing well.
+Inside the Unix system, you will find many small, hyper-specialized commands that does one thing (and does it well).
 You can chain these commands to work together to solve a complex problem.
 Wouldn't it be great if you can use these commands from inside Vim?

+Definitely.
 In this chapter, you will learn how extend Vim to work seamlessly with external commands.

 ## The Bang Command